Pac-12 football returns with limited positive tests for coronavirus, but some schools aren’t releasing numbers

 Details: The Cougars tested approximately 60 athletes in early June and had no positives, according to athletic director Pat Chun.

-That’s 10 positive tests — 10 known positive tests.
+That’s 10 positive tests in the conference — 10 known positive tests.
 We’ll assume there have been more, perhaps plenty more — and perhaps plenty more from the football programs.

 But through two weeks, the Pac-12 restart is unfolding as planned — at least on 11 campuses.